jhhalverson/ProjectHugo/README.md

     hugo new monopoles/thooft-polyakov.md

 for different types of monopoles that you might want to study.
+The first would appear at *theurl/monopoles/dirac/*, for example.
 I like this "extra subdirectory" approach because I often have other files (SAGE, Mathematica, etc) associated with a particular part of a project.